navin-automation/whatsapp-automation-system/README.md

 * **Catalog: Update Balajii.xlsx to change items, categories, or prices.**
 * **Routes: Modify the ROUTES array in s.js to add or remove delivery zones**

-⌨️ Global Commands
+## ⌨️ Global Commands
-0 or restart: Resets the current session and returns to the Route selection.
+* **0 or restart: Resets the current session and returns to the Route selection.**

-*: Goes back to the previous step in the ordering flow.
+* **Goes back to the previous step in the ordering flow.**

-Developed by Navin Meghval - Targeted for large-scale automation workflows.
+## Developed by Navin Meghval - Targeted for large-scale automation workflows.